Plan your visitBuy tickets

 The Hyde Park Barracks shop is located in the main building.

-Visitors will be issued with an iPod and headset at the Ticketing desk.
+Visitors are given an iPod and headset at the ticketing desk.

 The self-guided audio experience is suitable for ages 8+.